seanlerner/clip-trigger/README.md

 Let's say you're developing a website and need some [Bacon Ipsum](https://baconipsum.com/).
 From your text editor you would:

 1. Copy the shortcode.
-In this case it's "bc".
+In this case it's `bc`.
 2. Paste your clipboard contents.
 3. See Bacon Ipsum!